samuelludwig/CliJo/README.md

 ## If I Were to Rewrite This

-- I would separate each peice of the journal into it's own module, giving each type of log its own struct.
+- I would separate each piece of the journal into it's own module, giving each type of log its own struct.
 - I started with input and output right away, this led to functions that weren't as pure as they should be.
 In a rewrite I would employ a more methodical, test-centric/test-friendly approach.
+- I would try to stick more strictly to hygenic Git use, e.g. use branches more often, more detailed commit messages, smaller commits, etc.